 Agawa Rock Pictographs

-Distance: round trip is 5 km
+Distance: the round trip is 1 km

-Difficulty is moderate, with steep rocky sections
+The difficulty is moderate, with steep rocky sections

 Note: The Pictographs can only be viewed when Lake Superior is calm.
+Dogs are not permitted on the trail for cultural and safety reasons.
+The site is open from mid-May to mid-September.

 Potholes Provincial Park